cheehwatang/github-readme-daily-quotes/README.md

 You can look at a preview for [all available fonts](./src/fonts/README.md).

+> Consideration: Readability and Accessibility (especially for cursive fonts).

 Below are some of my personal recommendations:

 ### Trebuchet MS `font=trebuchet_ms`